phihdn/go-data-structures/README.md

 ## Available Data Structures

 1. **Binary Search Tree** - A tree data structure with the key in each node being greater than all keys in the left subtree and less than all keys in the right subtree
+2. **Graph** - A non-linear data structure consisting of vertices and edges connecting these vertices, useful for representing networks and relationships
-2. **Hash Table** - A data structure that uses a hash function to map keys to values for efficient lookup
+3. **Hash Table** - A data structure that uses a hash function to map keys to values for efficient lookup
-3. **Heap** - A specialized tree-based data structure that satisfies the heap property where parent nodes are always greater (max heap) or smaller (min heap) than their children
+4. **Heap** - A specialized tree-based data structure that satisfies the heap property where parent nodes are always greater (max heap) or smaller (min heap) than their children
-4. **Linked List** - A linear collection of elements where each element points to the next
+5. **Linked List** - A linear collection of elements where each element points to the next
-5. **Stack** - A LIFO (Last In First Out) data structure that supports push and pop operations
+6. **Stack** - A LIFO (Last In First Out) data structure that supports push and pop operations
-6. **Queue** - A FIFO (First In First Out) data structure that supports enqueue and dequeue operations
+7. **Queue** - A FIFO (First In First Out) data structure that supports enqueue and dequeue operations
-7. **Trie** - A tree-like data structure used for efficient storage and retrieval of strings, commonly used for autocomplete and spell checking
+8. **Trie** - A tree-like data structure used for efficient storage and retrieval of strings, commonly used for autocomplete and spell checking

 ## Running Tests